emaadmanzoor/eyeshalfclosed/content/articles/2013_01_27_infinite-loops/infinite-loops.md

 The culprit this time turns out to be *lazy evaluation*; a function is not evaluated to its value unless explicitly required.
-Clojure uses lazy evaluation by default, so instead of evaluating the function, it simply returns it to us, should we choose to explictly evaluate it later.
+Clojure uses lazy evaluation by default, so instead of evaluating the function, it simply returns it to us, should we choose to explicitly evaluate it later.
 In contrast, Scala begins evaluating the *loop* function within the if-condition and hence runs into an infinite loop.

-## Bonus Excercise: Lazy Evaluation In Haskell
+## Bonus Exercise: Lazy Evaluation In Haskell

 I don't know Haskell at all, but [this blog post][4] pointed out an important difference between lazy evaluation in Haskell and Clojure.
 Consider this